New York Arts Program

 Selected students spend a semester living in New York City and working as an intern/apprentice.
 Former students have interned with Saturday Night Live, Glamour, Teen Vogue, NBC, MTV, VH1, Mary Zimmerman’s Arabian Nights, Strasburg Institute, Young People’s Chorus of NYC, and many others.

-Step 1: You must have approval to study off campus.
-APPLY to off-campus/study abroad
+Step 1: You must have approval to study away.
+APPLY IN Via to study away

 Applications are reviewed as they are received, so it’s to your advantage to apply early.
 Final deadlines are:

 Note: There is no summer program available; however, program housing is available in the summers to those students who have completed the New York Arts Program.

 Southwestern University students have previously interned with the following organizations:

 - Ensemble Studio Theatre

 - GOOD Music